opencfp/opencfp/README.md

 OpenCFP has a JSON API that can be used by third-party applications to take advantage of a set of features on behalf of a user.
 The API is enabled by default, but can be disabled if not needed for your instance of OpenCFP.

-### Authentication
+### Authorization

-In order to use any of the available APIs in order to do work on a OpenCFP user's behalf, an OAuth2 token must be provided and must have an appropriate OAuth2 scope associated with it.
+In order to use any of the available APIs in order to do work on a OpenCFP user's behalf, an OAuth2 token must be provided and must have appropriate OAuth2 scope(s) associated with it.
 Interacting with the authorization endpoints is very much the same as any other OAuth2 implementation; You'll register your custom web application as a Client Application with OpenCFP and from there, you can start to send folks through the [Authorization Code Grant Flow](https://tools.ietf.org/html/rfc6749#section-4.1) in order to eventually obtain a bearer token to act on their behalf.